 "There are many historians and others who will say that Lyndon Johnson's war - which ended in such a disaster - the preludes to it were in the Kennedy administration," he said.

 "Johnson really had no choice, it was continuity.
 The other side of this, however, is that Kennedy was under tremendous pressure from various advisers to increase American involvement in that war during his 1,000 days," he added.
 "People pressed him to put ground forces in and he did not want to do this.
 We'll never know what Kennedy would have done in Vietnam.
-I don't think he knew."'A nation's destiny'
+I don't think he knew."

 But he doubts Kennedy would have escalated the war in the same way.